5 Factors to Consider Before Buying

-If you’re considering a new hot water heater — either because yours has failed or you’re just tired of poor or expensive performance — there are 5 factors to consider when choosing a new water heater:
+If you’re considering a new water heater — either because yours has failed or you’re just tired of poor or expensive performance — there are five factors to consider when choosing a new water heater:

 Storage tank water heaters are the ones most of us are familiar with — a large metal cylinder that holds and heats a specific number of gallons of water.
 This style takes up a bit of space but can be installed in a laundry room, garage, outdoor closet, or basement.

-Tankless systems heat water directly, without the use of a storage tank.
-They are often called “on demand” since they turn on only when hot water is required.
+Tankless systems heat water directly without the use of a storage tank.
+They are often called “on-demand” since they turn on only when hot water is required.
 Since they have no storage tank, the system is more compact and can be installed in more or smaller locations.
-A single house may have more than one tankless system, depending on its size and demands.
+A house may have multiple tankless systems, depending on its size and demands.

 Conventional storage heaters hold and heat a set amount of water.
 One that’s too small means someone’s taking a cold shower.
 One that’s too large means you’re wasting money heating more water than you need.

-Even tankless systems need to be chosen according to your family’s size and habits.
+Even tankless systems must be chosen according to your family’s size and habits.

-Different energy sources come with advantages and disadvantages — both for you and for the environment.
+Different energy sources have advantages and disadvantages — both for you and the environment.

 Electricity: Electricity is the most versatile way to heat water.
-It can be used with storage and tankless systems, and, to a lesser degree, with solar and heat pump systems.
-Your electricity may come from a traditional source or can be renewable, making this a potentially environmentally friendly option.
+It can be used with storage and tankless systems and, to a lesser degree, with solar and heat pump systems.
+Your electricity may come from a traditional or renewable source, making this a potentially environmentally friendly option.

-Natural Gas: Natural Gas is cost effective, convenient and an efficient way to provide hot water.
+Natural Gas: Natural Gas is cost-effective, convenient, and efficient in providing hot water.

-LP Gas: LP gas or propane can be used with both storage and tankless water heaters.
+LP Gas: LP gas or propane can be used for storage and tankless water heaters.

 Solar: Solar energy can be a viable option for heating water.
-However, these systems have significant up-front costs, can impact the aesthetics of your home (and be prohibited by some HOAs), and require year-round, daily sunshine.
+However, these systems have high upfront costs, can impact the aesthetics of your home (and be prohibited by some HOAs), and require year-round daily sunshine.

 Geothermal: Geothermal energy and a heat pump can be used for heating water.
-These systems are extremely energy efficient.
+These systems are highly energy-efficient.

-When you’re looking at your overall budget, you need to consider the upfront costs of buying the physical components and having them safely installed by an expert.
-But also you need to factor in your annual costs.
+When considering your overall budget, you must consider the upfront costs of buying the physical components and having them safely installed by an expert.
+But also you need to factor in your annual expenses.

 Up to 20% of your household’s annual utility expenses come from heating water.
-According to the U.S. Department of Energy, you’re likely to spend $400–$600 every year just to have hot water whenever and wherever you want it.
+According to the U.S. Department of Energy, you’re likely to spend $400–$600 yearly to have hot water whenever and wherever you want.

 There is often a trade-off between upfront costs and annual costs.
-You need to look at both in order to make an informed financial decision.
+It would be best to consider both to make an informed financial decision.

-Also keep in mind that switching from one fuel source to another may involve running new gas or electric lines, making changes to your breaker box, and adjusting how your system is vented.
+Also, remember that switching from one fuel source to another may involve running new gas or electric lines, changing your breaker box, and adjusting how your system is vented.
 Those upfront costs may or may not be offset by efficiency savings.
 Any estimate Barnett Plumbing & Water Heaters provides will include these expenses.

 REBATE ALERT!
 As of fall/winter 2021, there is a generous government rebate in California on the installation of environmentally friendly geothermal heat pump systems.
 Our customers can save more than $3,000.
 Ask us if you qualify.

-Every system, regardless of style, size, or fuel source will require some monthly, quarterly, or annual maintenance.
-Doing this regular maintenance will improve your system’s daily performance and prolong its life.
+Regardless of style, size, or fuel source, every system will require some monthly, quarterly, or annual maintenance.
+Regular maintenance will improve your system’s daily performance and prolong its life.

-Most of it can be done by an able-bodied homeowner who has the time and desire.
+Most of it can be done by a non-disabled homeowner with the time and desire.
 (For example: here’s a video walking you through how to drain your storage-style system.)

 For those who want help maintaining their systems, all maintenance (or needed repairs) can be performed by Barnett Plumbing & Water Heaters.

-Here’s the good news: Which water heater is right for you isn’t a decision you have to make on your own.
+Here’s the good news: Choosing the right water heater for you isn’t a decision you must make alone.

-There are a complex series of trade-offs when it comes to style, size, fuel source, cost, maintenance, and life expectancy.
-There’s not a simple formula you can use to get a magic answer.
+There are complex trade-offs regarding style, size, fuel source, cost, maintenance, and life expectancy.
+There’s no simple formula you can use to get a magic answer.

 But we can help.
 Our trained technicians will: